Darcy friction factor formulae: Blasius correlations

+Swamee equation

+The Swamee equation is used to solve directly for the Darcy–Weisbach friction factor (f) for a full-flowing circular pipe for all flow regimes (laminar, transitional, turbulent).
+It is an exact solution for the Hagen–Poiseuille equation in the laminar flow regime and an approximation of the implicit Colebrook–White equation in the turbulent regime with a maximum deviation of less than 2.38% over the specified range.
+Additionally, it provides a smooth transition between the laminar and turbulent regimes to be valid as a full-range equation, 0 < Re < 108.

 Table of Approximations

 The following table lists historical approximations to the Colebrook–White relation for pressure-driven flow.
 Churchill equation (1977) is the only equation that can be evaluated for very slow flow (Reynolds number < 1), but the Cheng (2008), and Bellos et al. (2018) equations also return an approximately correct value for friction factor in the laminar flow region (Reynolds number < 2300).
 All of the others are for transitional and turbulent flow only.